Current Bethel Status Report

 - Students should consult with their academic advisor and/or their academic department for more instructions about preparing for their field experience.

-- Music and theatre performances will occur only when the St. Joseph County Health Department orders can be followed.
-Alternative performance options, like live streaming, are being considered.
+- Music and theatre performances will occur following the St. Joseph County Health Department orders, including hybrid options, such as live streaming.

 - All academic events, such as department meetings, club gatherings and art gallery openings, must follow the St. Joseph County Health Department orders for gathering in groups.